hassakura/winnin-case/README.md

 The Notebooks have a few markdown cells to better guide you throught it.

+### Images

+There's a folder named `images` that contains some graphs for the Exercise 4.
+You can do some analysis with them, for example, percentage of likes vs views, users that post more frequently, etc.

 ### Comments in Markdown cells

 Throughout the code, I placed a few cells with some observations, comments or decisions made.